 So doesn’t it make sense to create training that goes beyond the workplace?

-This is our YouTube version of our Ransomware (and how to prevent it) video.
+You can see an example of this in our YouTube version of our Ransomware (and how to prevent it) video.